electrode-io/electrode-native/docs/platform-parts/composite/index.md

 ## Selective dependency resolutions support

 Because Electrode Native uses [yarn](https://yarnpkg.com) under the hood to generate the Composite project, it also supports yarn [selective dependency resolutions](https://yarnpkg.com/lang/en/docs/selective-version-resolutions/) feature.
 This feature allows you to force version resolution of selected dependencies to specific versions.
 It can be very useful in certain context.
 For example if a deeply nested package that you don't have direct control on is breaking because a newer version has a bug, you can easily force the use of a previous version while waiting for package maintainer to publish a new version of it.
 Resolutions configuration can be done in the `compositeGenerator` config in the Cauldron.
+It can also be supplied directly to some commands such as `run-android`/`run-ios` or `create-container` via the `--extra` object option.
 The `resolutions` field is a 1:1 mapping to the `resolutions` field that will be added to the `package.json` of the composite.
 Refer to the [selective dependency resolutions](https://yarnpkg.com/lang/en/docs/selective-version-resolutions/) documentation for more information.

 ```json
 "config": {